Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Identifying the Unknowns: Problem Solution

-In this paper, and to address our case where both $\hv_{j}$ and $\left(\tau_{j},f_{j}\right)$ are unknown, we follow a path that is based on obtaining an SDP relaxation to the dual problem of (\ref{eq: optimization atomic}).
-Our formulation is inspired by that in \cite[Section~4]{candes2014towards}, \cite[Section~2.2]{tang2013compressed}, and \cite[Section~6.1]{heckel2016super}, and is built on the top of the results developed in \cite[Equation 3.3]{xu2014precise} and \cite[Corollary 4.25]{dumitrescu2017positive}.
-The main idea is to express the constraint of the dual problem of (\ref{eq: optimization atomic}) using linear matrix inequalities.
-The relaxation comes from the fact that the matrices that are used to express the dual constraint are of unspecified dimensions and an approximation for their dimensions is required.
+In this paper, and to address our case where both $\hv_{j}$ and $\left(\tau_{j},f_{j}\right)$ are unknown, we follow the path of obtaining an SDP relaxation to the dual problem.
+Our formulation is inspired by that in \cite[Section~4]{candes2014towards}, \cite[Section~2.2]{tang2013compressed}, and \cite[Section~6.1]{heckel2016super}, and is built on top of the results in \cite[Equation 3.3]{xu2014precise} and \cite[Corollary 4.25]{dumitrescu2017positive}.
+The main idea is to express the constraint of the dual (\ref{eq: optimization atomic}) using linear matrix inequalities.
+The relaxation comes from the fact that the matrices used to express the dual constraint are of unspecified dimensions, and an approximation for their dimensions is required.
 We show later that this SDP relaxation leads to the optimal solution in practice.